What is a Mutual Fund?

 These mutual funds investment instruments deal with units that can be purchased during initial period only.
 The units are eligible for the redemption on a specific maturity date.
 In order to provide liquidity, these schemes are listed on the stock exchange for trading purposes.

-Mutual Funds Based on Investment Objective
+Types of Mutual Funds Based on Investment Objective

 These schemes let investors invest their money majorly in equity stocks.
 The objective behind this is that it provides capital appreciation.
 Though these funds are considered to be risky, they are considered ideal for investors having an investment timeline that’s long-term.